Skip to content

 Short answers, pulled from the story.

-How many Koreans died while working or fighting for Japan during World War II?
+How many Koreans were mobilized by Japan during World War II?